 If you are looking to make a traditional colored popcorn give this easy Kool-Aid popcorn a try.

 I loved making this for holiday gatherings, movie nights, and more.
-Colored popcorn just gives it a bit more sweetness that leaves you wanting one more bite.
+Colored popcorn is fun and just gives it a bit more sweetness that leaves you wanting one more bite.

 Candy-coated popcorn that curbs your sweet cravings.

 I have a few more tasty popcorn creations for you to try out below, or learn how to make microwave popcorn.

 These are the ingredients that are harder to find so I thought I would share my Amazon affiliate links to them, so you are sure to have all of the ingredients you need to make your own flavored popcorn.

 This is not all of the ingredients you need, just the harder to find ones.